 Epic ensures that the patient’s information is not accessed by anyone other than them or their healthcare providers.
 The healthcare organizations that need to unlock the potential of EHR can depend on Epic because it helps improve data security and privacy.

 Epic not only helps reclaim efficiency but patients also enjoy improved healthcare services while their data is secured and encrypted.

 Epic EHR is one of the best choices for healthcare organizations to optimize and organize patient information while improving data access for healthcare providers.
 It’s designed to support patient care and create a unified communication channel.
 Overall, the Epic EHR security features and the overall system is totally worth it!

 Epic EHR system protects patient privacy by deploying advanced security protocols like TSL and SSL.
 In addition, the audit trails are extremely accurate, which helps keep an eye on who accessed the files.

-List The Three Common Methods Of Securing EHRs.
+List The Five Common Methods Of Securing EHRs.

 The EHRs can be secured with the help of audit trails, ONC-ATCB certification, and limited apps.
 Having said that, all these security and privacy features are designed in Epic EHR systems.

 EPIC system for healthcare is a specialty EHR system for doctors and physicians.
 The system is developed with specialized features and tools that assist medical practitioners to streamline their practice, improve efficiency and enhance patients’ healthcare quality.

 EPIC is one of the most widely implemented EHR systems for the healthcare industry.
 The system comes with specialty tools including a patients portal, telemedicine, alerts, appointment scheduling, and others that assist healthcare practitioners to improve the overall quality of patient care.